Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 If the shopper performed additional action (e.g. redirect) in the previous step, you need to make `submitAdditionalPaymentDetailsRequest` to either complete the payment, or to check the payment result.

-Collect information from the previous step and [update CTP payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `submitAdditionalPaymentDetailsRequest` custom field.
+Collect information from the previous step and [update commercetools payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `submitAdditionalPaymentDetailsRequest` custom field.
 The information is available either in `state.data.details` from the `onAdditionalDetails` event or, for redirects, the parameters you received when the shopper was redirected back to your website.
 ```json
 {